 Things to know: You will not have cell phone service while out here.
 They allow you to use a GoPro.
-Half way through your day they will give you a sandwich.
+Halfway through your day, they will give you a sandwich.
 Once you are done with all the activities you are given a small meal.
 I recommend purchasing their photo package.
 You can read more in our full Selvatica review.

 Pac Chen is a neat adventure that kicks off with a Mayan blessing to protect you during your activities and on your trip home.
 Here you will partake in kayaking, multiple zip lines, and you will go rappelling into a cave.
 Once you are in the cave you get to enjoy swimming in a cenote.
 They also provide an authentic Mayan lunch that is out of this world good.
 If you’ve never had Mayan food you are in for a real treat!

 Buy Tickets: This tour is part of a Coba tour with All Tour Native.
 Tickets cost $139 and include transportation.

 What you need to bring: Beach towel, swimsuit, dry clothes to change into once you are done, GoPro or other water proof camera and organic sunscreen.

 Things to Know: Keep in mind that in order to participate in all the activities children must be 6 years old.Read my post about Pac Chen to learn more.

 I also put together a video of our time at Pac Chen.

 Xplor Or Xplor Fuego